 Medical System Network has not changed its basic policy outlined above, even after the change in business environment due to the spread of COVID-19 in FY03/20.
 It provides specific policies for each business in the core Community Pharmacy Network segment.
 In the Pharmaceuticals Network business, the company will continue to maintain and increase network members.
 In the Dispensing Pharmacy business, the company aims to strengthen the family pharmacy function of its directly operated Nanohana Pharmacies.
 In the manufacture and market pharmaceuticals business, the company seeks to increase the product lineup of generic drugs sold as well as the number of network members that sell its products.
-With the spread of COVID-19 affecting its earnings from the start of year in FY03/21, the company plans to review numerical target of its fifth medium-term plan to reflect the change in business environment.
+In May 2021, the company announced a change to its fifth medium-term plan final year (FY03/22) sales and profit forecasts to reflect the impact of the COVID-19 pandemic.